-- The driver should be familiar with all gauges, instruments, switches, and indicators on the instrument panel (Figure 2-1) prior to driving.
-Should the driver encounter any "unknowns" on the panel, they should be investigated (via the Owner's Manual) prior to departure so that the driver fully understands these items and their functions. - One should never adopt a "learn as you go" philosophy, as there are too many controls and switches to be understood before the motor home is actually used.
+• One should never adopt a "learn as you go" philosophy, as there are too many controls and switches to be understood before the motor home is actually used.
 Please take the time to become thoroughly familiar with the entire instrument panel prior to using the motor home.

 - Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain) or when road conditions are hazardous (icy, snowy, winding roads, city traffic) or when a constant speed of the motor home is not possible or if traffic conditions don't warrant such. - Avoid driving the motor home through any standing water.
-If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or another.
-If one has driven through standing water, at the first opportunity safely to do so, check the braking action.
+If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or another. - If one has driven through standing water, at the first opportunity safely to do so, check the braking action.
 If braking has degraded, lightly apply the brakes to allow the brake pads to dry-don't use the motor home when the braking function is significantly reduced. - Know the limits of operation of the motor home.
 Don't try to achieve excessive speeds, climb overly steep hills, traverse overly long grades, attempt to use the motor home as an "off-the-road" (OTR) motor home, rapidly switch lanes, or rapidly accelerate or decelerate the motor home.
 When in doubt about the handling characteristics of the motor home, consult your chassis manual for information. - The solar or blackout shade is operated by a switch located on the driver's console.
-Depress the switch to lower or raise the shade.
+Depress the switch to lower or raise shade.
 The switch will be labeled "VISOR."
 The time delay switch must be held a few seconds before it is activated.
-CAUTION: DO NOT over extend either shade as this may block the view of the road.
+CAUTION: DO NOT over extend the shade as this may block the view of the road.